Why I’m in love with Max Mara Resort 2020 in Berlin

-For the Resort 2020 collection, Griffiths mixed inspirations that seem unlike at first but that all have the culture and sub-culture of the German capital in common.
-In the ‘30s, the Berliner actress and singer Marlene Dietrich defied conventions wearing masculine tailoring in a super feminine and sexy way.
-David Bowie, who also lived for some time in Berlin, left his androgynous style of the ‘70s to embrace a sleeker look in the ’80s, with the oversized tailored suits and chic coats Griffiths recreated now with a shimmering update.
-The British designer, who’s been the head of Max Mara for over 30 years, also found inspiration in the archives of the German porcelain maker Meissen.
+For Max Mara Resort 2020 collection, Griffiths mixed inspirations that seem unlike at first.
+But they all have the culture and sub-culture of the German capital in common.
+In the ‘30s, the Berliner actress and singer Marlene Dietrich defied conventions wearing masculine tailoring.
+David Bowie also lived for some time in Berlin.
+The British singer left his androgynous style in the ‘70s.
+He later embraced a sleeker look, in the ’80s, with oversized tailored suits and chic coats.
+Griffiths recreated these ’80s looks for Max Mara Resort 2020 with a shimmering update.
+The designer also found inspiration in archives of the German porcelain maker Meissen.

-By the way, long before women’s empowerment became a buzz word, Max Mara was already making power dressing for women to feel comfortable about themselves and not worry about age or about revealing or concealing too much.
-Griffiths said that “Everyone in fashion is talking about empowerment now, but in Max Mara’s case, it is hardwired in.”
-And he added “If you say that your clothes are about empowerment, you must produce clothes that genuinely are empowering.
+Long before women’s empowerment became a buzz word, Max Mara was already making power dressing for women.
+Clothes that make women feel comfortable about themselves and not worry about age or about revealing or concealing too much.
+Griffiths said that “Everyone in fashion is talking about empowerment now.
+But in Max Mara’s case, it is hardwired in.
+If you say that your clothes are about empowerment, you must produce clothes that genuinely are empowering.
 The message of these clothes is about a woman who is determined to succeed and to overcome wearing clothes in which she will be taken seriously.”

 I loved everything about this catwalk show, especially the shimmering Teddy Bear coat with lamé and the lurex trench coat.
 These pieces are classic Max Mara with an edge (talk about making an entrance!).
 I can see myself wearing each and every piece of this collection singing “Heroes” with David Bowie!